Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 From what I seen in papers, people tend to remove the color components and convert the image to greyscale.
 I believe that the color is helpful so I decided to keep the R, G and B channels.
+I later tried to convert the images to greyscale before training the network but didn't obtain any significant improvement.

 #### ROI Cropping
 For each image of each dataset, a region of interest is provided.
 It gives a precise location to where the sign actually is.
 In order to maximize my chances that the model is going to learn features from the sign I crop the background to remove the noise as much as possible.